 Location, Location, Location

 Where you choose to perform is vital.
-Always make sure that you know the area you are and that it is safe to be there.
-You want to make sure you are located somewhere that you will get noticed, but not somewhere that is so busy you’re going to annoy people, such as underground stations.
+The best close-up magician in London may automatically know where his audience is going to be, but the chances are that you won’t be that fortunate at the start.
+Always make sure that you know the area you are in and that it is safe to be there.
+You want to make sure you are located somewhere that you will get noticed, but not somewhere that is so busy that you’re going to annoy people, such as at underground stations.
 Use some common sense when looking for the right location to perform your magic.

 Remember to smile.
-If you don’t make yourself approachable by using your body language, very few people are going to feel comfortable in coming towards you.
-On top of that, if you have managed to create an audience, if you come across as nervous and you’re avoiding eye contact, you run the risk of making your audience feel uneasy or even disinterested, if the audience become disinterested then you’re not going to receive the response you want once the trick is finished.
+If you don’t make yourself approachable by using your body language, very few people are going to feel comfortable coming towards you.
+On top of that, if you have managed to attract an audience, if you then come across as nervous and avoid eye contact, you run the risk of making your audience feel uneasy or even disinterested.
+If the audience becomes disinterested then you’re not going to receive the response you want once the trick is finished.
 So remember to smile and make your audience feel comfortable.

 You might also have some tricks that require you to take objects off of your audience.
 If someone seems hesitant or they don’t want to give you their item(s), just accepted it and move on to your next trick.

 It is always a good idea to have tricks that are easy to cut off whilst you are in the middle of performing them.
 Someone’s phone might ring or they might even bump into a friend.
-By having tricks that you can cut off at any moment, makes your performance feel much smoother to watch.
-Having short, snappy but effective tricks is the best route to go down when performing street magic.
+By having tricks that you can cut off at any moment, your performance will feel much smoother to watch.
+Having short and snappy but effective tricks is the best route to go down when performing street magic.

 The First Trick

 Once you have approached someone, the aim is to keep them entertained for as long as possible.
-The best way to do this is by making your first trick one of your bests.
-This way you will leave them eager to see more instead of considering moving to the next shop.
-This doesn’t mean your second or your third trick should be bad, just make sure that you set a high level from the offset.
+The best way to do this is by making your first trick one of your best.
+This way, you will leave them eager to see more instead of considering moving on to the next shop.
+This doesn’t mean that your second or your third trick should be bad, just make sure that you set a high level from the offset.

 Oliver B – London Magician

-Oliver B is a London magician who has worked all over the world.
-He has been hired by a number or large corporate companies to make their parties memorable, companies such as Apple and Sony.
-If you want to make your party or wedding memorable, get in touch with Oliver today.
+Oliver B is a close-up magician based in London who has worked all over the world.
+He has been hired by a number of large corporate companies, such as Apple and Sony, to make their events memorable.
+If you want to make your party or wedding one to remember, get in touch with Oliver today.